 Non-enveloped, head-tail structure.
-Head is about 50-110 nm nm in diameter.
+The prolate head is 120 nm in length and 86 nm in width.
 The tail is contractile, has 6 long terminal fibers, 6 short spikes and a small base plate.
 The capsid has an elongated icosahedral symmetry T=13 Q=21, composed of 152 capsomers.

 Linear, dsDNA genome of about 169 kb, encoding for approximately 300 proteins.